AlvXodus/SchemaDocs/README.md

 ## Overview

-Schema Generator is a TypeScript-based library that automates the creation of entity documentation.
+Entity Docs Generator is a TypeScript-based library that automates the creation of entity documentation.
 It provides decorators for defining table and column properties, and dynamically generates an HTML representation of the schema.

 ## Installation